-Regarding manga, the publishing house managed to release several hundred manga series, many of which brought huge success, such as Romeo × Juliet, Higurashi no Naku Koro ni, Akame ga Kill!, etc.
+The publishing house managed to release several hundred manga series, many of which brought huge success, such as Romeo × Juliet, Higurashi no Naku Koro ni, Akame ga Kill!, etc.

-Besides, the Yen Press publishes the Yen Plus anthology magazine every month.
+The Yen Press publishes the Yen Plus anthology magazine every month.

 3. Drawn & Quarterly

-If this publishing house interests you, then their doors are always open for ambitious authors of manga comics.
+If this publishing house interests you, then their doors are open for ambitious authors of manga comics.

 4. Dark Horse Manga

-This company is a subsidiary of the large publishing house Dark Horse Comics, which has received many awards for its successful activities.
+This company is a subsidiary of the large publishing house Dark Horse Comics, which received many awards for its successful activities.